premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Static Classes are created using a `static` keyword, If any class marked as static it means we can't create an object of that class and the compiler will guarantee that instances (object) of this class cannot be created., just why because static classes are loaded automatically by the .NET Framework common language runtime (CLR).
+Static Classes are created using a `static` keyword, if any class is marked as static it means we can't create an object of that class and the compiler will guarantee that instances (object) of this class cannot be created., just why because static classes are loaded automatically by the .NET Framework common language runtime (CLR).

-**Characteristics of static class are** :
+**Characteristics of a static class are** :

 - Static classes are sealed and therefore cannot be inherited.
-- Contains only static members and static constructor.
+- Contains only static members and static constructors.
 - Static variables are stored in the heap memory.
 - You can access the members of a static class by using the class name itself.
 - Static class can be public.